Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Getting to Springbrook plateau—Springbrook National Park

 From the Pacific Motorway, Springbrook plateau is 24km from Mudgeeraba or 36km from Nerang.
 Exit the Pacific Motorway at Mudgeeraba (exit 79 from the north, exit 80 from the south) and follow the Gold Coast–Springbrook Road.
 This road is unsuitable for caravans.
-For alternative routes to Springbrook please visit the Springbrook National Park webpage.
+For alternative routes to Springbrook please see Springbrook National Park—Visiting safely.

 Note: There is no through-road access to New South Wales from the Springbrook plateau.